thogiti/ZK-Audits/spartan-ecdsa-audit.md

 Someone can generate fake witnesses by randomly selecting $s1$, $T1$ and calculate $U1 = Pubkey - s1*T1$.
 The circuit doesn't check/verify $s1$, $T1$, and $U1$ constraints, it merely accepts and passes through the circuit.

-There should be similar informational warnings to the client implementations for many edge cases like zero point, points at infinity, additions/multiplications with $p & $-p$, etc.
+There should be similar informational warnings to the client implementations for many edge cases like zero point, points at infinity, additions/multiplications with $p$ and $-p$, etc.

 ### `POSEIDON` and Some Additional Remarks